T.TAO

 Dynamically Allocated Variables (Heap)

-Variables allocated with new or malloc are stored on the heap.
-Their lifetime is controlled by the programmer; they must be freed with delete or free.
+Variables dynamically allocated via new or malloc are stored on the heap.
+The lifecycle of these variables is controlled by the programmer and requires manual release using delete or free.

 }